FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 # Tags

-Tags are the set of finalized User-Defined and/or Provider-Defined Tags assigned to Tag Sources.
+The Tags column represents the set of finalized user-defined and/or provider-defined tags assigned to Tag Sources.
 Tags commonly add business context to billing data to identify and accurately allocate charges.

 If a Tag is subject to a set of prioritized rules for determining its value, it is finalized after a single value is chosen from a set of corresponding values.
 Otherwise, a Tag and a finalized Tag are equal.